AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

       \begintext

-The sub-spacecraft point Cartesian vector can be converted to planetocentric radius, longitude and latitude using the spiceypy.reclat routine :py:func:`spiceypy.spiceypy.reclat` .
+The sub-spacecraft point Cartesian vector can be converted to planetocentric radius, longitude and latitude using the :py:func:`spiceypy.reclat <spiceypy.spiceypy.reclat>` routine.

-The vector from the spacecraft to the sub-spacecraft point returned by spiceypy.subpnt has to be rotated from the body-fixed frame to the instrument frame.
-The name of the routine that computes 3x3 matrices rotating vectors from one frame to another is spiceypy.pxform :py:func:`spiceypy.spiceypy.pxform` .
+The vector from the spacecraft to the sub-spacecraft point returned by :py:func:`spiceypy.subpnt <spiceypy.spiceypy.subpnt>` has to be rotated from the body-fixed frame to the instrument frame.
+The name of the routine that computes 3x3 matrices rotating vectors from one frame to another is :py:func:`spiceypy.pxform <spiceypy.spiceypy.pxform>`.

 In our case the
 "from' argument should be set to 'IAU_PHOEBE' and the 'to' argument should be set to 'CASSINI_INMS'

 The vector should be then multiplied by this matrix to rotate it to the instrument frame.
-The spiceypy.mxv routine performs that function :py:func:`spiceypy.spiceypy.mxv` .
+The :py:func:`spiceypy.mxv <spiceypy.spiceypy.mxv>` routine performs that function.

-After applying the rotation, normalize the resultant vector using the spiceypy.vhat function.
+After applying the rotation, normalize the resultant vector using the :py:func:`spiceypy.vhat <spiceypy.spiceypy.vhat>` function.

-For output the longitude and latitude angles returned by spiceypy.reclat in radians can be converted to degrees by multiplying by spiceypy.dpr function :py:func:`spiceypy.spiceypy.dpr` .
+For output the longitude and latitude angles returned by :py:func:`spiceypy.reclat <spiceypy.spiceypy.reclat>` in radians can be converted to degrees by multiplying by the :py:func:`spiceypy.dpr <spiceypy.spiceypy.dpr>` function.

 Putting it all together, we get: